Incentive-Aligned Multi-Source LLM Summaries: Experiments

 \section{Experiments}

-\subsection{Experimental setup}
+\subsection{Experimental Setup}

-\paragraph{Datasets and Sources} We evaluate TTS on 300-sample subsets from two standard information-seeking benchmarks that provide both a concise short answer and a comprehensive long-form answer for each query: Natural Questions (NQ) \citep{kwiatkowski2019natural}, which pairs Google queries with annotated Wikipedia answers, and ClashEval \citep{wu2024clasheval}, which covers six topical domains (news, names, locations, years, drugs, records).
+\paragraph{Datasets and Sources} We evaluate TTS on two standard information-seeking benchmarks that provide both a concise short answer and a comprehensive long-form answer for each query: Natural Questions (NQ) \citep{kwiatkowski2019natural}, which pairs Google queries with annotated Wikipedia answers, and ClashEval \citep{wu2024clasheval}, which covers six topical domains (news, names, locations, years, drugs, records).
 For each query, we use the long-form answer as ground truth to construct a six-document source pool from the reference answer.
-This pool contains four reliable sources (three high-fidelity paraphrases and one concise summary) and two unreliable sources that presents a wrong answer (one deceptive, presenting plausible but false information; one adversarial, containing prompt-injection text).
+This pool contains four reliable sources (high-fidelity paraphrases), one low quality source (correct answer but very concise with little supporting information), and two unreliable sources that presents a wrong answer (one deceptive, presenting plausible but false information; one adversarial, containing prompt-injection text).
 Source generation uses \texttt{gemini-2.5-flash} \citep{comanici2025gemini}; details are in Appendix \ref{app:experiment}.
+After preprocessing, there are \textbf{1299} samples in ClashEval and \textbf{1100} samples in the NQ dataset that we use in our main evaluation.

+In addition, to assess TTS on purely real-world evidence, we run a small case study on the Open-Domain QA with Conflicting Contexts dataset \citep{liu2025open}, where all sources are naturally occurring web pages; the construction and results of this experiment are reported in Appendix~\ref{app:real-web}.